 We especially welcome Young Adult Friends.
 One of the most exciting things about these gatherings has been the powerful sharing across generational lines between Young Adult and older Friends.
 Many in both groups have spoken of how powerful and unusual this experience has been.

-The 2018 planning/discerning group includes: Deborah Haines (Baltimore YM), Sylvia Thomas, and Earl Smith (Ohio YM), Randy Oftedahl (Canadian YM), Ann Armstrong, Peter Blood-Patterson, and Bre-anne Brown (New England YM), Angela Hopkins (New York YM).
-Please email the Quaker Spring planning group at email@example.com if you have questions or ideas about this summer’s gathering or to be added to our mailing list.
-If you prefer, you may also write Deborah Haines, 2794 Fort Scott Dr, Arlington VA 22202 or call her at 703-706-8176.
+The 2019 planning/discerning group includes: Deborah Haines (Baltimore YM); Ann Armstrong, Bre-anne Brown, Peter Blood-Patterson, Tom Vargo, and Jonathan Vogel-Borne (New England YM), Angela Hopkins (New York YM); David Male and Earl Smith (Ohio YM); and Laura Kelley (Southern Appalachian YM and Association); in coopreration with the Friends Center of Ohio YM.
+Please email the Quaker Spring planning group at [email protected] if you have questions or ideas about this summer’s gathering or to be added to our mailing list.
+If you prefer, you may also write Deborah Haines, 2794 Fort Scott Drive, Arlington VA 22202 • (703) 706-8176.

 We welcome contributions to support these gatherings.
 If you can help out, please go to the Contributions to Quaker Spring page.

-We hope you will join us this June at Oakwood Friends School!
+We hope you will join us this June at Woolman Hill!